 To reach the main trail head from Downtown Helena, head South on Park Avenue, then take a right on Carriage Lane at the Reeder's Village Subdivision Entrance.
 From Carriage Lane, follow the signs to the Mount Helena City Park Trailhead at the end of Reeder's Village Drive.
 Click here for a google map to the trailhead parking.

 An ideal loop if you have 2-3 hours, depending on your hiking level is to take the 1906 Trail to the Summit of Mount Helena and then come down the mountain via the Hogback Trail to the Prospect Shafts Trail, wrapping around the mountain to where you parked.
-Note: It looks quicker to take the Power Line trail down, but please note that this trail is really steep and tough to come down.
+Note: It looks quicker to take the Power Line trail down, but be warned this trail is really steep and tough to come down.

 Mount Ascension - Access Directly from Downtown Helena - South Hills Trail System